Sure, during summer the gardens are open, the parks are green, and the beaches are crowded.

 Things to do

-In our travel guide to Berlin we show you also 5 Insider tips Berlin you cannot miss!
+In our travel guide to Berlin we show you the fun things to do in Berlin.

 Also, there are many activities and tours around the city, like history walking tours, food tours and museums.